peteroupc/peteroupc.github.io/random.md

 If a cryptographic RNG implementation uses a PRNG, the following requirements apply.

-The PRNG's _state length_ must be at least 128 bits and should be at least 256 bits.
-The _security strength_ used by the RNG must be at least 112 bits, should be at least 128 bits, and may equal the PRNG's _state length_.
+The PRNG's _state length_ MUST be at least 128 bits and SHOULD be at least 256 bits.
+The _security strength_ used by the RNG MUST be at least 112 bits, SHOULD be at least 128 bits, and MAY equal the PRNG's _state length_.

-Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed defined as follows.
+Before an instance of the RNG generates a random number, it MUST have been initialized ("seeded") with a seed defined as follows.
 The seed&mdash;
-- must have as many bits as the PRNG's _state length_,
+- MUST have as many bits as the PRNG's _state length_,
-- must consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to predict as ideal random data with as many bits as the _security strength_, and
+- MUST consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to predict as ideal random data with as many bits as the _security strength_, and
-- may be mixed with arbitrary data other than the seed as long as the result is no easier to predict<sup>[**(2)**](#Note2)</sup>.
+- MAY be mixed with arbitrary data other than the seed as long as the result is no easier to predict<sup>[**(2)**](#Note2)</sup>.

-The RNG may reseed itself from time to time, using a newly generated seed as described earlier.
-If the implementation reseeds, it should do so as often as feasible (whenever doing so would not slow down applications undesirably).
-If the RNG reseeds if it would generate more than a threshold number of bits without reseeding, that threshold should be 2<sup>67</sup> or less.
+The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
+If the implementation reseeds, it SHOULD do so as often as feasible (whenever doing so would not slow down applications undesirably).
+If the RNG reseeds if it would generate more than a threshold number of bits without reseeding, that threshold SHOULD be 2<sup>67</sup> or less.

 <a id=Examples></a>
 ### Examples